TrellixVulnTeam/swahilipython_SCMU/Doc/library/xmlrpc.client.rst

 .. class:: DateTime

-   This class may be initialized with seconds since the epoch, a time tuple, an ISO 8601 time/date string, or a :class:`datetime.datetime` instance.
+   This kundi may be initialized with seconds since the epoch, a time tuple, an ISO 8601 time/date string, or a :class:`datetime.datetime` instance.
 It has the following methods, supported mainly for internal use by the marshalling/unmarshalling code: